bma-d/defillama-extract/docs/epics/epic-4-state-history-management.md

 **FRs Covered:** FR25, FR26, FR27, FR28, FR29, FR30, FR31, FR32, FR33, FR34

+> **MANDATORY:** A Tech Spec MUST be drafted before creating stories for this epic.
+This requirement was established in the Epic 2+3 retrospective (2025-11-30) after identifying that missing tech specs made AC validation and review more difficult.

+> **MANDATORY:** Each story MUST include a **Smoke Test Guide** in Dev Notes (or explicitly mark "Smoke test: N/A" for internal-only functions).
+Build/test/lint alone do not verify runtime behavior.
+This requirement was established in the Epic 2+3 retrospective (2025-11-30).

 ---

 ## Story 4.1: Implement State File Structure and Loading